-Research ongoing to predict bitter pit
+Research is ongoing to predict bitter pit in apples

 Because bitter pit is a only a physical issue (and not something containing a potential pathogen), a freshly harvested apple with the condition will still be an attractive, healthy, tasty snack.
 So, growers want to sell them right away, and not keep them in storage.

 The problem is that at harvest time there are no visual clues identifying which apples are affected and which aren’t.
 Farmers have to guess and guessing wrong leads to waste.